 With a family of 5, desperately trying to cope with starting over in Washington after a large Alaskan bankruptcy, going from comfortable 6 figure income to $0, literally overnight, shook my confidence to the core.
 Add to this mix, un-diagnosed alcoholism and mental illness and something had to give - and it did.
 I woke up one day, with the usual pounding hangover, listening to the words I knew would eventually hear;

 "I love you too much to watch you die.
 Either you get help and quite drinking, or I'm going to have to take the kids and leave you."

 As with most major life changes, we don't change unless the actual pain of remaining the same exceeds the perceived pain of making the change - 'hitting bottom' they call it.
 I soon hit that bottom, a place of incomprehensible emotional, physical and spiritual bankruptcy.

-In mid-December 1989, I admitted myself into a 30-day alcohol treatment program.
-For over 20 years, with a lot of help from family and friends, I've enjoyed sobriety - with a few brief relapses in between.
+Morning came.
+I decided to live and admitted myself into a 30-day alcohol treatment program.
+For almost 30 years, with a lot of help from family and friends, I've enjoyed sobriety - with a few brief relapses in between.

 With alcohol no longer creating new problems or providing self-medication for my underlying time bomb (manic depression), it wouldn't be long before my lifelong secret demon would launch another attack at me.
 My hidden disease laid quietly in the background, waiting ever so patiently for the right combination of life events - 'The Perfect Storm' that would make its final assault on my soul.